bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 ## Dropdown color variants
-The dropdown trigger buttons can have one of the standard Boostrap contextual variants applied by setting the prop `variant` to `success`, `primary`, `info`, `danger`, `link` etc.
+The dropdown trigger buttons can have one of the standard Bootstrap contextual variants applied by setting the prop `variant` to `success`, `primary`, `info`, `danger`, `link` etc.

 See the [Variant Reference](/docs/reference/variants) for a list of supported contextual variants.